Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``fission.autostart``: True if fission is enabled at startup.
 Default to false.
 For more information please visit `the project wiki page <https://wiki.mozilla.org/Project_Fission>`_.

+- ``security.tls.version.enable-deprecated``: True if deprecated versions of TLS (1.0 and 1.1) have been enabled by the user.
+Defaults to false.

 attribution
 ~~~~~~~~~~~